• Project

 Project overview

-WSDOT will replace the US 101 Elwha River Bridge in Port Angeles after serving the community for nearly a century.
-Replacing the bridge will ensure that the US 101 route continues to be a reliable transportation facility for decades to come.
+WSDOT replaced the US 101 Elwha River Bridge in Port Angeles.
+Replacing the bridge has ensured that US 101 continues to be a reliable transportation facility for decades to come.

-The new bridge will be 40 feet wide and accommodate two 12-foot lanes with two-8 foot shoulders (the current bridge is 28 feet wide).
-A wider bridge will create a more comfortable crossing for travelers and provide adequate shoulder room for bicyclists and pedestrians.
-Additionally, the new alignment with US 101/Olympic Hot Springs Road will have a more gentle curvature, with a higher design speed (35 mph) at the east end of the bridge.
+The new bridge is 40 feet wide and has two 12-foot lanes with two-8 foot shoulders.
+(The old bridge was 28 feet wide).
+A wider bridge creates a more comfortable crossing for travelers and provides adequate shoulder room for bicyclists and pedestrians.
+Additionally, the new alignment with US 101/Olympic Hot Springs Road has a gentler curvature than it previously did.

 Timeline